 20 Ways Your Grocery Store Makes You Sick

 The grocery store seems so innocent: A cabinet-filling cornucopia of sustenance for you and your family.
 Turns out, it contains an average soap opera's worth of secrets.
 As soon as you walk in the door — wait, don't grab that cart before you read this — you're presented with some pretty serious threats to your health, from secretly unhealthy products to marketing gimmicks to the stuff that lurks on the freezer door handles.
-That's why The Remedy asked top experts to reveal the ways your grocery store can make you sick — so your next shopping trip can be well informed and worry free.
+That's why Eat This, Not That!
+Health asked top experts to reveal the ways your grocery store can make you sick — so your next shopping trip can be well informed and worry free.

 Dirty Freezer Doors

 Unhealthy foods aren't the only threat that lurks in the freezer section: Freezer door handles can be breeding grounds for bacteria.
 One study found that fridge handles at superstores had 33,340 bacteria colonies per square inch — more than 1,235 times the bacteria found on the average cell phone (which are not exactly sterile).

 The Rx: That's a good argument for bringing antibacterial wipes or gel along when you grocery shop, and thoroughly wash the produce you probably touched after visiting the freezer aisle.